 3) North Face Cadman Moc Knit

 The simple one-piece upper design makes the interior comfortable but lacks the secured fit of serious performance shoes.
-A thick band with a hook-and-loop function provides a midfoot grip which is sufficient for leisurely use.
+A thick band with a hook-and-loop function provides a midfoot grip that is sufficient for leisurely use.

 Walking shoes without laces